Safety and Wellness Policy

 - complying with any reasonable instruction, policy or procedure of the University in relation to safety.

-- The Health, Safety and Wellness Manager is responsible for the provision of a safety and wellness management system that upholds the principles set out in this policy and includes associated monitoring and reporting.
+- The Associate Director Safety and Wellness is responsible for the provision of a safety and wellness management system that upholds the principles set out in this policy and includes associated monitoring and reporting.

 Responsibility for monitoring compliance